Photoemission Signatures of Photoinduced Carriers and Excitons in One-Dimensional Mott Insulators: Conclusion and outlook

 We have clarified the origin of these spectral features from two complementary viewpoints: the real-time dynamics of elementary excitations triggered by photoemission and the spectral decomposition within the slave-particle representation.
 From the viewpoint of elementary excitation dynamics, in the absence of exciton formation, the dispersive in-gap signal originates from spinon propagation created by photoemission from the doublon.
 When an exciton is present, photoemission from the doublon induces both spinon and holon propagation, which gives rise to the replica of the LHB.
 Furthermore, photoemission from a singlon near the exciton creates two types of trions, leading to the two flat bands.
 Within the slave-particle description, the dispersive in-gap signal arises from spinon excitations above the spinon Fermi surface.
 The replica of the LHB reflects the broad momentum distribution of the Mott–Hubbard exciton wavefunction, while the two flat bands originate from massive trion excitations created by singlon annihilation.
 These two approaches provide a comprehensive understanding of the spectral features.

-Our results suggest that time-resolved photoemission spectroscopy in strongly correlated materials can serve as a useful experimental probe of both the binding properties of Mott--Hubbard excitons and the underlying magnetic correlations.
-To further establish and broaden this perspective, it will be important to investigate other types of Mott--Hubbard excitons in a wider range of correlated electron systems.
+Our results suggest that time-resolved photoemission spectroscopy in strongly correlated materials can serve as a useful experimental probe of both the binding properties of Mott-Hubbard excitons and the underlying magnetic correlations.
+To further establish and broaden this perspective, it will be important to investigate other types of Mott-Hubbard excitons in a wider range of correlated electron systems.
 In this regard, the steady-state formulation employed here provides a promising framework for systematic and comprehensive studies beyond the computational limits of fully real-time simulations.

+An interesting direction is to extend our analysis to higher-dimensional systems.
+In higher dimensions, the spin degree of freedom and the charge degree of freedom are coupled to each other.
+Therefore, the photoemission spectra may not be understood as simple convolutions of the spin and charge spectra, and an interpretation based on the slave-particle picture of spin-charge separation may not be directly applicable.
+Clarifying how spin-charge coupling affects the photoemission spectra, and how the spectral features differ from the one-dimensional case, is an important future direction.

-\acknowledgments We are grateful to K. Takasan, S. Imai, H. Katsura, S. Takayoshi, T. Kaneko, K. M. Dani, T. Morimoto and P. Werner for helpful discussions.
-This work is suppoted by JSPS KAKENHI (Grant Nos.~JP24H00191, JP25H01246, JP25H01251, JP21H05017, and JP25K07235), JST FOREST (Grant No.~JPMJFR2131), and JST SPRING (Grant No.~JPMJSP2108).
-T. N. is supported by WINGS-MERIT of the University of Tokyo.
+\acknowledgments We are grateful to K. M. Dani, S. Imai, T. Kaneko, H. Katsura, T. Morimoto, K. Takasan, S. Takayoshi, and P. Werner for helpful discussions.
+This work is supported by JSPS KAKENHI (Grant Nos.~JP21H05017, JP24H00191, JP25H01246, JP25H01251, No. JP25K07235, No. JP26H01281, and No. JP26K00646) and JST FOREST (Grant No.~JPMJFR2131).
+T. N. is supported by WINGS-MERIT of the University of Tokyo and JST SPRING (Grant No.~JPMJSP2108).